Ircam-R-IoT/bitalino-riot-firmware/README.md

 * Get the SLFS library from [github.com/Ircam-R-IoT/SLFS](https://github.com/Ircam-R-IoT/SLFS) and drop it into `Documents/Energia/libraries`.
 * Get the BITalino Energia library from [github.com/Ircam-R-IoT/bitalino-energia-library](https://github.com/Ircam-R-IoT/bitalino-energia-library) and drop it into `Documents/Energia/libraries`.
 * Open the firmware.ino file with Energia and hit the "Verify" button in the upper left corner.
 If it builds, you're ready to upload it to the R-IoT board.

+#### IMU offsets calibration
+Power up the module *then* within 6 seconds after power up, press the (right most) general purpose switch, the nearest to the RGB led.
+Keep it pressed for 3 seconds and the module will enter calibration mode.
+For best practice, the R-IoT can be hooked up to a serial terminal, including the one from Energia.
+We also use CoolTerm and Docklight, the board uses a 115200 baud rate.
+Messages are output on the serial port during the calibration to indicate the calibration stages and progress.
+The RGB led will also wink and blink with various styles to reflect this.

+* Once entering calibration the module will output "ACC+GYRO+MAG Calibration Started" and will start blinking the LED red.
+* Place the module steady on a flat surface with the motion sensor facing up (RGB led and switches facing down)
+* Once found stead enough, the RGB led will turn white and the board will output the found offsets for the gyro and accelerometer.
+* Grab the module and press the (right most) general purpose switch once
+* The module will output "*** Proceeding to MAG calibration - Max out all axis **** " and the led will blink white quickly
+* Spin the module in all axis, possibly away from strong magnetic sources (speakers for instance)
+* Press the GP switch again, the module will output the found magnetometer offsets and will save all offsets in the NV memory
+* Reboot the module (reset switch or power cycle) to use the calibrated module

+** IMU Offsets are also displayed during the boot and printed on the USB serial port

 #### going further